JaysonNotFound/PokeFound/README.md

 # PokéFound

-An app that integrates PokeAPI.
+An app that integrates PokeAPi.